eMedicine Specialties > Plastic Surgery > Hand

 If reduction is not successful, perform an open reduction with removal of interposed soft tissue from the joint.
 Avoid a palmar approach if at all possible secondary to tenting of the digital nerves palmarly with dorsal dislocation.

-This is a rare condition.
-Perform closed reduction and assess collateral ligament stability.
-An unsuccessful reduction or presence of unstable collateral ligaments requires a dorsal approach with extrication of the interposed capsule and/or collateral ligament repair.
+Palmar MCP joint dislocation is a relatively rare condition.
+A closed reduction should be performed and an assessment made of collateral ligament stability.
+An unsuccessful reduction or the presence of unstable collateral ligaments requires an open surgical approach with extrication of the interposed capsule and collateral ligament repair.
+[26]

 Thumb Metacarpal Fractures